NREL-Sienna/reV-PowerSystems/README.md

 Assuming you have already instantiated the Julia package and loaded the `environment.yaml` into `conda`, we can load the data and run the pipeline using [`dvc`](https://github.com/iterative/dvc/):

-1. `dvc pull` to load in reV output data
+1. `dvc update test/data -R` to load in reV output data
 2. In the `test` directory, run `dvc repro`.

 ### Aggregating reV data with the right parameters.